 This brace features dual sorbothane pads – these pads are “responsible” for the efficiency of McDavid’s brace, as they put targeted pressure where you need it and reduce vibration.

 Lastly, this brace boasts a flat-seam construction – this means that you should expect better comfort as there are no seams to dig into your skin while it still provides a tight fit.
+As with any of these counterforce braces, you need to be logical with the amount of pressure you use when tightening the strap, it should provide pressure without cutting off blood flow.
+Luckily they are easy to adjust even in the middle of a match.

 Some other cheaply made straps have a thick seam on the inside which can be uncomfortable over time and actually leaves a deep mark in your skin which eventually goes away after you take them off- but better if you can avoid this with a brace like this one from McDavid.